The moduli space of stable supercurves and its canonical line bundle: Splitting at the boundary divisor

 (iv) One has an exact sequence over the smooth locus of $B$,

 where $U\sub X$ is the smooth locus of $X\to \ov{\SS}$, and the sheaf $\wt{\CC}$ is supported on the node and has a filtration with the subfactors

 \end{lemma}

 \begin{proof} (i) We just have to identify the pull-back of the line bundle $\om_{X_B/B}^2$ to $\wt{X}$, $\rho^*\om_{X_B/B}^2$ with $\om_{\wt{X}/B}^2(D_1+D_2)$.
 Note that we have a natural identification of these line bundles over the smooth locus of $\wt{X}$.
 Thus, we need to check that it extends to an isomorphism over the node.
-For this, it is enough to study these line bundle in the formal neighborhood of the node.
+For this, it is enough to study these line bundles in an \'etale neighborhood of the node.
 Thus, we can place ourselves in the framework of Sec.\ \ref{super-KS-NS-sec} and use a generator $e$ of $\om_{X/S}^2$ (see \eqref{e-sec-eq}).
 Since $\rho^*e$ is a generator of $\om_{\wt{X}/B}^2(D_1+D_2)$, the assertion follows.

 (ii) First, let us consider the case $m=0$.
 Using Lemma \ref{NS-om-lem} we easily see that there is an injective map $\om_{X_B/B}\to \rho_*\om_{\wt{X}/B}(D_1+D_2)$, and that $\om_{X_B/B}$ contains $\rho_*\om_{\wt{X}/B}$.
 Thus, we have